Vyral/joe-mendoza-podcast/_posts/2019-01-21-how-multi-family-investing-expert-adam-adams-took-his-dreams-from-i-can-to-i-did.md

 9:11 - What kind of properties is Adam buying?

-11:11 - What is the “sweet spot” price for a 150-unit property?
+11:11 - What is the “sweet spot” price for an 150-unit property?

 15:26 - &nbsp;Adam explains his future goals